 As a member of the ACDC team, Kimberly contributed a sharp eye in identifying literature about agricultural journalism and communications.
 As well, she effectively helped review and process it to serve users during the years ahead.

 Communicator events approaching

 “Charting the course.”
-Conference of the National Agri-Marketing Association in San Diego, California.
+Conference of the National Agri-Marketing Association (NAMA) in Kansas City, Missouri.

 “Spice up your creativity.”
-2020 Institute of the Cooperative Communicators Association (CCA) in Buffalo, New York.
+Annual CCA Institute of the Cooperative Communicators Association in Buffalo, New York.

 November 14-18, 2020 (on-site conference rescheduled from July 25-29)

 “Ag Media Summit 2020.”
 AMS is an industry-wide gathering of agricultural media and communications professionals in Kansas City, Missouri.
 It joins together AAEA–The Agricultural Communicators Network, Livestock Publications Council, and Ag Media Council of Connectiv

 Farmers worrying about bad public relations (a half century ago)